artonge/aalto/report.md

 ## What I learned
-- You give a value to each states.
-The objective is to be in the highest value state.
-What gives you the value for a given state is your **value function**.
+- You code the **agent** that will interact with the **environment**.
+The environment gives you the state he is in, and you need to find the best action for that state.

+- To find the best action, you use the **value function**.
+It map a state to a value.

-- You'll build your value function from experience.
-The environment will sometime give you a reward when you behave correctly.
-Using one of the following: **MC**, **TD**, **SARSA**, **Q-Learning**, **FA**, you'll update some states value.
+- The value function is built from experience.
+The environment will sometimes gives you a **reward** when you behave correctly.
+Then using one of the following: **TD(λ)**, **MC**, **SARSA**, **Q-Learning**, **FA**, you'll update some states value.

 - To find the highest value state you've seen, you use your experience.
 This is called **exploitation**.
 But to find the best state of all, you need some **exploration**.
 The balance between exploitation and exploration is defined be the **policy**.
-The policy dictate you behaviour.
+The policy dictate your behaviour.
 You can be greedy, which is exploitation or random which lead to exploration.
-You can also be e-gready, where you'll be random part of the time.
+You can also be e-greedy, where you'll be random part of the time.

+- The learning process is composed in **episode**, and each episode is composed of **steps**.
+The environment is reset between all episodes.
+Each steps is composed of: the state, the action taken from this state and the reward received when arriving in this state.

+- The return of a state is the cumulated reward received from the first encounter to the end of the episode.

+### Updating the value function
+- **TD(λ)**: *Temporal Difference*.
+Use the **return** to update the value of a state.
+In TD(λ) the return is discounted, using the discount factor λ.
+This factor will progressively decrease the impact of a reward on the previous states.
+The farther the state from the reward, the smaller the impact on its value.

+- **MC**: *Monte Carlo*.
+Is a special case of TD, where λ is 1.
+So the return is not discounted.

+- **SARSA**: *State Action Reward State Action*.
+Instead of considering the value of a state, you consider the value of a state-action pair.

+- **Q-Learning**: Instead of using a policy based on your value function, you use a policy base on something else.
+For example, during learning you use a random policy to maximize the exploration and when you want to exploit what you learned, you use an e-policy based on the learned function value.
+This is called **Off-Policy** control and the classic methods are called **On-Policy**.

+- **FA**: Instead of a discrete value function, build a continuous value function using curve fitting.

 ## Second use, with theoretical knowledge
 - Why some algorithms don't work on some environments ?